pizzard/warlight-starterbot/README.md

 For the challenge you don't need to build your bot, you can just upload it.
 But for the convienience of local testing it is highly recommended to do so.

-This describes the build environment used on linux, you can use a build envirenment of you choice.
+This describes the build environment used on linux, you can use a build envirenment of your choice.

 Requirements are:
  * Current c++ compiler e.g. g++ >= 4.7 (engine on server uses g++ 4.9 with -std=c++14)